LaunchCodeEducation/java-web-dev-curriculum/content/thymeleaf-views/reading/creating-templates/_index.md

 on [this page]({{< relref "../../../controllers-and-routing/reading/controllers-classes/" >}}).
 {{% /notice %}}

-{{% notice red Warning "rocket" %}}
+{{% notice orange Warning "rocket" %}}
 The videos in this chapter walk you through building small web-based projects.
 Do NOT skip this practice, because the end of chapter exercises pick up where the tutorials end.

 In addition, the following video explores the use of `file templates`.
 Windows and Linux users may have a different experience than that shown in the video.
-For more information on locating / using `file templates` please visit the following link: [jetbrains file and code templates](https://www.jetbrains.com/help/idea/settings-file-and-code-templates.html)
+For more information on locating / using `file templates` please visit the following link: [JetBrains file and code templates](https://www.jetbrains.com/help/idea/settings-file-and-code-templates.html)
 {{% /notice %}}

 {{< youtube UIetMLyDVjQ >}}